Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 Their library of pre-trained NLP models is also open-sourced with users able to share both models and datasets.
 This accessibility and rapid testing helps the AI develop even faster.

-You can now also create your own AI assistants functioning similar to custom GPTs in ChatGPT.
+You can now also create your own AI virtual assistants functioning similar to custom GPTs in ChatGPT.

 Ease of Use: Simplifies the integration of advanced NLP capabilities.